nlef/moonraker-telegram-bot/docs/content/sample-config.md

 [timelapse]
 #basedir: ~/moonraker-telegram-bot-timelapse
 #   This sets the folder, where to save timelapse pictures and the resulting video.
-#   Default is '~/moonraker-telegram-bot-timelapse', but you can set it to any catalog, which the bot
+#   Default is '~/moonraker-telegram-bot-timelapse', but you can set it to any directory, which the bot
 #   has rights to write to.
 Might be useful for saving the sd cards life by writing to external storage.
 #   This value is not validated automatically.
 #copy_finished_timelapse_dir: /home/pi/timelapse/finished